(CEO. Executive Headteacher Stradbroke and All Saints Laxfield)

 (Headteacher St Peter and St Paul, Eye)

 Steven started teaching in 2009 after a career in financial services, media and local government, working at a senior management level.
 He has worked in contrasting school settings and has lead sustained improvement in outcomes for children both as a teacher and leader.
 His last school was in the top 5% of schools nationally for attainment in reading.

 Claire qualified in 1998 and has taught in London and in the North of Ireland.
-She has been based in Suffolk for the last six years and is currently the Head teacher at Wortham Primary School.
+She has been based in Suffolk for the last six years and is currently the Executive Head teacher at Gt Whelnetham & Wortham Primary Schools.

 Claire is a Core Partner lead with the Primary East teaching school Alliance and she is passionate about school to school support.
 She has a proven track record of supporting and assisting schools from requires improvement Ofsted categories to Good.
 Claire is a qualified SLE trainer and hugely supports growing leaders within school structures to ensure that every child receives the best possible education that they are entitled to.